Diversity and equal opportunities

 Risk management system established to comply with human rights and environment-related corporate due diligence requirements

-As an employer of currently more than 96,000 people, the Lufthansa Group is responsible for the concerns of its workforce.
+As an employer of currently around 97,000 people, the Lufthansa Group is responsible for the concerns of its workforce.
 This is reflected in areas such as the Group companies’ working conditions, safeguarding freedom of association and assembly, rules to ensure gender equality and the inclusion of minorities as a matter of course.
 As well as a regular risk analysis covering compliance with human rights in the Group’s operational facilities, a prevention and remedial action portfolio has been developed and integrated within an established process, for use if risks or legal violations are identified. ↗ Combined non-financial declaration, Business ethics and compliance / Respect for human rights

 Organisational foundations and responsibilities